THIS PROGRAM IS NOW SOLD OUT FOR 2017

-A complimentary youth education and stewardship program brought to you by CA State Parks and Surfing Madonna Oceans Project!
+A FREE youth education and stewardship program brought to you by CA State Parks and Surfing Madonna Oceans Project!
 With fun, high quality recreation, coastal inspiration and ocean education, we can all help protect our most valued natural resources and “Save the Ocean”!

 The Seaside Stewards Program is held at Seaside State Beach in Solana Beach each year.
 Each session will include scavenger hunts, games, demonstrations, exploring, and learning from California State Parks coastal experts!
 High School volunteers (peer buddies) will be helping all the experts give your child the very best experience possible!